webpack/webpack-dev-server/README.md

   --host <value>                            Allows to specify a hostname to use.
   --hot [value]                             Enables Hot Module Replacement.
   --no-hot                                  Disables Hot Module Replacement.
   --http2                                   Allows to serve over HTTP/2 using SPDY.
+Deprecated, it will be removed in favor of the `server` option.
   --no-http2                                Does not serve over HTTP/2 using SPDY.
 --https                                   Allows to configure the server's listening socket for TLS (by default, dev server will be served over HTTP).
+Deprecated, it will be removed in favor
+                                            of the `server` option.
   --no-https                                Disallows to configure the server's listening socket for TLS (by default, dev server will be served over HTTP).
   --https-passphrase <value>                Passphrase for a pfx file.
 Deprecated, it will be removed in favor of the `server.options.passphrase` option.
   --https-request-cert                      Request for an SSL certificate.
 Deprecated, it will be removed in favor of the `server.options.requestCert`